ndungudedan/airtime2pesa_docs/docs/source/usage.rst

     }

-If an error occurs, the api responds with a ``400`` status code with the following payload:
+If an error occurs, the api responds with the following payload:

 .. code-block:: console